That Time I Was Called Both Sir and Ma’am at the Store

 I’d just stepped inside the store when I felt the words hurled at me.
 I tried to shape my lips into a smile but I’m sure I just looked constipated and confused—which, to be fair, isn’t far from what I was actually feeling.
 Instead of unleashing all of the gender-related thoughts and emotions seething inside me on my lovely greeter, I turned inward to process.

-For much of my life, I’ve skated between the masculine and feminine, male and female, boy and girl.
+For much of my life, I’ve skated between the masculine and feminine, male and female, boy and girl, sir and ma’am.
 I’ve never felt entirely at home within my body, but I also never felt that transitioning would help with that ache within me.
 It comes and goes, usually in concert with periods of hopefulness, like the hope that I have that people will stop using gender-specific greetings when engaging with others.
 Or the hope that I have that they’ll embrace more of the in-between-ness that exists in the world, and has for centuries.
 The ache exposes my desire for fluidity, openness, curiosity and welcoming that the world does not often provide.

 “Need help looking for anything, sir?”